helm/helm/docs/chart_template_guide/named_templates.md

 In the "Flow Control" section we introduced three actions for declaring and managing templates: `define`, `template`, and `block`.
 In this section, we'll cover those three actions, and also introduce a special-purpose `include` function that works similarly to the `template` action.

+An important detail to keep in mind when naming templates: **template names are global**.
+If you declare two templates with the same name, whichever one is loaded last will be the one used.
+Because templates in subcharts are compiled together with top-level templates, you should be careful to name your templates with _chart-specific names_.

+One popular naming convention is to prefix each defined template with the name of the chart: `{{ define "mychart.labels" }}` or `{{ define "mychart_labels" }}`.
+By using the specific chart name as a prefix we can avoid any conflicts that may arise due to two different charts that implement templates of the same name.

 ## Partials and `_` files

 So far, we've used one file, and that one file has contained a single template.
 But Helm's template language allows you to create named embedded templates, that can be accessed by name elsewhere.

 Before we get to the nuts-and-bolts of writing those templates, there is file naming convention that deserves mention:

-- Most files in `templates/` are treated as if they contain Kubernetes manifests
+* Most files in `templates/` are treated as if they contain Kubernetes manifests
-- The `NOTES.txt` is one exception
+* The `NOTES.txt` is one exception
-- But files whose name begins with an underscore (`_`) are assumed to _not_ have a manifest inside.
+* But files whose name begins with an underscore (`_`) are assumed to _not_ have a manifest inside.
 These files are not rendered to Kubernetes object definitions, but are available everywhere within other chart templates for use.

 These files are used to store partials and helpers.
 In fact, when we first created `mychart`, we saw a file called `_helpers.tpl`.
 That file is the default location for template partials.